 4. Research Suppliers

-When getting your quotes, you’ll almost certainly get quotes from the big six energy suppliers.
+When getting your business energy quotes, you’ll almost certainly get prices from the big six energy suppliers.
 However, if you limit yourself to just them, you may be preventing yourself from getting the best deal.

-The UK now has many smaller energy companies, offering competitive rates, or renewable energy only contracts that may better align with your business needs.
+The UK now has many smaller business energy suppliers, offering competitive rates, or renewable energy only contracts that may better align with your needs.

 Tip #4: By getting a quote using the form above we’ll help compare many of these suppliers.
 And to get a better idea of all the suppliers out there have have a look at our list.